learnlatex/learnlatex.github.io/it/more-08.md

 different ways; see the [package documentation](https://texdoc.org/pkg/siunitx).

-## Specifying the total table width
+## Specificare la larghezza totale della tabella

 The width of a `tabular` environment is automatically determined based on the contents of the table.
 There are two commonly used mechanisms